IEasyMov/website_portfolio/public/content/AlzMemory.md

                 <div style="display: flex; flex-direction: column; gap: 20px;">
                     <span style="color:rgb(164, 208, 255); font-weight: bold; font-size: 120%">Dialogues</span>
                     <p style="margin-bottom: 1.2rem;">
-                        With Yann, the 2nd Game Artist of the game, him and me wrote the dialogues lines and character and place of each characters of the game.
+                        Together with Yann, the second Game Artist, we wrote the dialogue lines and defined the roles and placement of each character in the game.
                     </p>
                     <p style="margin-bottom: 2rem;">
-                        I wanted to create a smooth story where the players can easily understand what is happening, how they are impacting the story and what are the objective from each characters.
+                        I wanted to create a smooth story that players could easily follow, understand their impact on the narrative, and grasp each character’s intentions.
                     </p>
                 </div>
             </li>